ekiesow/the_book/README.md

-## Chapter 1: Getting Started
+# Journey of The Book: The Rust Programming Language

-Hello, World!
+## Chapter 1: Getting Started Hello, World!